Cross-coupled LC oscillator: LC tail filtering

 LC tail filtering is a technique employed in both single- and complementary-transconductor oscillator topologies.
-It decouples the source voltage of the transistors from the supply, which improves the voltage efficiency.
+It decouples the transistor's source voltage from the supply, improving voltage efficiency.
 Additionally, it enables the insertion of a capacitor to filter out noise injected by the current source, thereby reducing the excess noise factor.

-In complementary topologies, this approach can increase the overall efficiency up to approximately 0.8, compared to about 0.5 in configurations without tail filtering.
+In complementary topologies, this approach can increase the overall efficiency to approximately 0.8, compared to about 0.5 in configurations without tail filtering.

 Class C CMOS oscillator

-In a class C oscillator, the transistors operate in saturation (e.g. drain-to-source voltage is higher than gate-to-source voltage minus threshold voltage for nMOS), and a capacitor is placed in parallel with the current source to enable more effective current injection into the tank.
+In a class C oscillator, the transistors operate in saturation (e.g., the drain-to-source voltage exceeds the gate-to-source voltage minus the threshold voltage for nMOS), and a capacitor is placed in parallel with the current source to enable more effective current injection into the tank.
 It allows the current efficiency η_{I} to approach 1 in a single-transconductor topology.
-However, operation in saturation limits the maximum achievable oscillation amplitude, i.e. the voltage efficiency.
+However, operation in saturation limits the maximum achievable oscillation amplitude, i.e., the voltage efficiency.
 Despite this limitation, the overall efficiency can reach approximately 0.77.